-As for the direction in 2022, the Company forecasts a market share of 15% and continues to seek new, more diversified marketing partners in order to increase our distribution channels and create a greater customer base.
+Over 73 years that our Company has focused on driving the business to be able to operate continuously under the vision "Charan's promise gives the public peace of mind".
+For sustainability which covers economy, society, environment, and good governance and considers everyone who is involved in the Company's business, directors and executives are well aware that always maintaining the sale ability, controlling cost, also managing the Company's debtor up to the standard is a significant strategy of the Company which the Company adheres to it and rush to manage under the circumstance in nowadays.
+In 2023, the Company forecasts a market share of 35% and continues to seek new, more diversified marketing partners in order to increase our distribution channels and create a greater customer base.
 As for the increase of direct premium written, the Company is working to develop product sales via electronic channels to keep up with the change from technology (Digital Disruption) by enhancing its IT systems and personnel skills as well as optimizing available resources.